MOAMiner/MOAMiner/README.md

 You can always tweak your installation, add new miners, add new pools, add new algorithms to get the most out of the rig - MOAMiner also gets updated regulary, providing your rig with the newest miners and new algorithms.

+## Currently directly supported pools:

+- MiningPoolHub
+- NiceHash
+- all yiimp Pools (like AHashPool, zPool, etc)

+## Currently Supported Miners:

+- almost every miner out there with an API can work with MOAMiner

 ## MOAMiner is made for you

 Join us and request features, get help or just chat with other miners